momegas/megabots/README.md

 ### Future plans

 - [ ] Add support for other models
+- [ ] Add support for different prompts
 - [ ] Add support for other data sources
 - [ ] Add support for other vector databases
 - [ ] One line API expose